-Rules and procedures should be designed to make clear to the children how they can achieve acceptable standards of behaviour.
-Rules and procedures should:
+Rules and procedures have been designed to make clear to the children how they can achieve acceptable standards of behaviour.
+Rules and procedures:

-- be kept to a necessary minimum; - be positively stated, telling the children what to do rather than what not to do; - actively encourage everyone involved to take part in their development; - have a clear rationale, made explicit to all; - be consistently applied and enforced; - promote the idea that every member of the school has responsibilities towards the whole.
+- are kept to a necessary minimum; - are positively stated, telling the children what to do rather than what not to do; - actively encourage everyone involved to take part in their development; - have a clear rationale, made explicit to all; - are consistently applied and enforced; - promote the idea that every member of the school has responsibilities towards the whole.